 We choose to work in a spirit of trust.
 Trust is something that is given, deserved, rewarded, and allows people to work together in the knowledge that they can count on one another.

-More than just a principle, solidarity is a reality which is expressed by the network: knowledge, activities, and resources are shared within the Group to enhance efficiency and the capacity to act quickly.
+More than just a principle, solidarity is a reality which is expressed by the network: knowledge, activities, and resources are shared across our business units to enhance efficiency and the capacity to act quickly.

 Naturally I wanted to share my knowledge with the others.
 That is why I devote time to training.
-Solidarity, making the most of each employee’s potential and developing competencies are essential Group values.”José Antonio Ramos, Foreman, Tecuni, Spain
+Solidarity, making the most of each employee’s potential and developing competencies are essential values for VINCI Energies.”

 Solidarity is also expressed by the implication of the employees in civil society.
 They can contribute through the VINCI Corporate Foundation for the City alongside stakeholder organisations involved in insertion through economic activity.